Hassan Mubiru: Express FC

 At Wankulukuku, Mubiru joined a line up of stars that included James Odoch, Buwembo Ibrahim, Obwiny Phillip, Lwebuga Peter and custodian Kawalya Sam among others.
 The centre forward was viewed as the man signed to move Express FC to greater heights and dethrone rivals SC Villa as the Kings of the game on the land.
 However, it didn't happen in the 2000 season as Villa reclaimed the league and won the cup for a double.

 In 2001, Express FC and Mubiru failed to dislodge Villa as the league champions but the forward helped the side to a Kakungulu Cup scoring a number of important goals including a brace in the 3-1 win over his former club SC Villa in the finals.
 Mathias Kawesa netted the other as Kenyan striker Maurice Sunguti who had joined Villa from Express FC netted the Jogoos’ consolation on the day.
 On a personal note, Hassan Mubiru won the golden boot when he top scored in the league with 27 goals.
 Following the departure of skipper James Odoch in 2002, Express FC appointed Hassan Mubiru as the club captain.
 The new skipper however failed to lead Express FC to league glory despite winning the golden boot for a second consecutive season.
 To make matters, Express FC lost to rivals SC Villa 2-1 in the finals.
 In 2003, Mubiru won the golden boot for a third year running and also captained his side to Kakungulu cup glory with a 3-1 to Police FC in the finals.
 Hassan Mubiru was again on the score sheet for the Red eagles.
 The skipper also led Express FC to the semi-finals of CECAFA club championship held in Kampala where they lost 2-1 again to SC Villa in the semi-finals.
 He led the club to the finals of Uganda Cup the following year losing to city rivals KCC FC in the finals on penalty shoot out.

-Mubiru led the Kenyan Premier League in goal-scoring three seasons in a row (2001, 2002 and 2003) while at Express FC.
+Mubiru led the Kenyan Premier League in goalscoring three consecutive seasons a row (2001 to 2003) while at Express FC.